How large is the system’s detection range?

-When it comes to drone detection, the term ‘target group’ becomes ambiguous – drones may pose a potential threat to commercial, public and private causes alike.
-Our drone detection system can hence be beneficial to a variety of customer groups: companies such as the automotive and chemical industry, critical infrastructure such as nuclear power plants, correctional facilities, governments, but also operators of airports, stadiums and concerts.
+When it comes to drone detection, the term ‘target group’ becomes ambiguous – drones pose a potential threat to commercial, public and private causes alike.
+This makes our drone detection system beneficial to a variety of customer groups: companies such as the automotive and chemical industry, critical infrastructure such as nuclear power plants, correctional facilities, governments, but also operators of airports, stadiums and concerts.

 Military branches and security firms benefit from drone detection on a similar level, as do private individuals seeking to protect their homes and properties.

 Is the AARTOS DDS future-proof?